Top 10 Winter Safety Tips for Dogs | Snow Ice | Rock Salt Antifreeze

 Winter is a fun time for dogs and pet parents with wintery walks and warm evenings!
 We've put together our top 10 tips at Bone Idol to ensure the safety and wellbeing of your furry friends this winter.

 We know a wintery walk can be snow much fun but it's very important to check your dog’s paws and dry them thoroughly after they've been outside.

 This is especially important with long-haired dogs as snow can compact between their toes and turn into ice balls which can prove extremely painful for your dog.

 A preventative measure for this would be ensuring that you keep the hair between your dog's paws short.
-Our groomers are experts at going this and you can request our services online: REQUEST NOW
+Our groomers in Brighton are experts at going this and you can request our services online: REQUEST NOW

 2. Wrapping up on Walkies

 It may be toasty and cosy at home but your furry friend still needs regular walks regardless of the weather.

 When out on a walk with them it’s important to make sure your dog or dogs are wrapped up warm.
 Put a dog coat on them when you go out, especially if you have a fine-coated dog, for example, a Greyhound or Staffie.

 At Bone Idol, we stock a wonderful range of knitwear to fit all sizes whether you have a Labrador or Chihuahua.
 Cashmere to French Fashion, pop in and see us at our Brighton store for a treasure trove of knitwear.